Blow up Analysis for Anomalous Granular Gases: Acknowledgement

 \section{Acknowledgement}

-The author would like to thanks Francis Filbet and Cl\'ement Mouhot for fruitful discussions and comments on this article and to their careful reading.
-He also likes to thanks Bertrand Lods for his encouragements, careful reading, and for pointing out a mistake in a proof in a preliminary version of the work.
+I would like to thanks Francis Filbet and Cl\'ement Mouhot for fruitful discussions and comments on this article and also for their careful reading.
+I also like to thanks Bertrand Lods for his encouragements, careful reading, and for pointing out a mistake in a proof in a preliminary version of the work.
+Finally, I want to thanks the anonymous referees for their very interesting remarks about the manuscript.